Do objects exist when nobody is looking at them?

 Richard Feynman, who earned a Nobel Prize for his contributions to quantum mechanics once said:

 We always have had a great deal of difficulty in understanding the world view that quantum mechanics represents.
 At least I do, because I’m an old enough man that I haven’t got to the point that this stuff is obvious to me.
 Okay, I still get nervous with it.
 And therefore, some of the younger students…you know how it always is, every new idea, it takes a generation or two until it becomes obvious that there’s no real problem.
 It has not yet become obvious to me that there’s no real problem.
-I cannot define the real problem, therefore I suspect there’s not real problem, but I’m not sure there’s no real problem.
+I cannot define the real problem, therefore I suspect there’s no real problem, but I’m not sure there’s no real problem.

 As physicist and astronomer Marcelo Gleiser confirms, "We know how to use quantum physics, but we don't know what it is telling us about the nature of reality."1 In other words, scientists are saying that they’ve found something very strange at the subatomic level that goes against their expectations about how nature works.
 Due to this uncertainty, a lot can be read into quantum physics.

-While Vedanta effectively shows that consciousness is fundamental to our experience using a process of reasoning that explains away conflicting observations, the current trend toward "quantum mysticism" only invites much speculation and opens the door to irrational beliefs such as the idea that directed thoughts can influence the universe.
+While Vedanta effectively shows that consciousness is fundamental to our experience using a process of reasoning that explains away conflicting observations, the current trend toward "quantum mysticism" only invites much speculation and opens the door to irrational beliefs, such as the idea that directed thoughts can influence the universe.

 To understand Vedanta's perspective, we first need to provide some context.
 According to Vedanta, the world exists due to a deluding power that seemingly creates form from consciousness.
 While this might sound like another irrational belief, it's worth examining.
 "Maya" describes the faculty that creates the world and makes objects appear substantial.
 The classic example is the clay and the pot.
 When we look at a pot, we may not realize that what we’re looking at is really just clay.
 The pot is only name and form, while the clay is the actual substance—the "truth" of the pot.
 You can have clay and no pot, but you can't have a pot and no clay.
-Similar to how from clay an artisan can creates saucers, mugs, bowls and hundreds of other shapes and forms; out of awareness, maya is able to create an entire universe.
+Similar to how from clay a potter can create saucers, mugs, bowls and hundreds of other shapes and forms; out of awareness, maya is able to create an entire universe.

-While it's counterintuitive to think that the world comes out of consciousness, Vedanta reminds us that when we dream, we construct our own private world of objects made from mere thoughts.
-We are both the material and intelligent cause of our dream!
-And while it can be argued that the dream and waking states are not identical, they share many of the same qualities.
 One prominent aspect is that objects we experience in both states feel substantial.
 In fact, we usually don't know a dream is a dream until after it's over.
-One would think that after experiencing thousands of dreams within a lifetime that we would no longer fall for the same trick.
-But sure enough, chances are tonight when you fall asleep and enter the dream state, you will once again identify with your dream character and never once question whether the dream world you created is real or not.
+One would think that after experiencing thousands of dreams within a lifetime that we would no longer fall for the same trick!
+But sure enough, chances are tonight when you fall asleep and enter the dream state, you will once again identify with your dream character, and never once question whether the dream world you created is real or not.

 While it's counterintuitive to think that the world comes out of consciousness, Vedanta reminds us that when we dream, we construct our own private world of objects made from mere thoughts.

 From Vedanta's perspective, God is like a programmer who wields its maya to create and maintain the Field of Experience (the game).
 God creates all the objects, but like a programmer, doesn't become the objects.
 Similarly, God as the programmer, is also the intelligence behind its creation, which means God makes the game rules and knows all the possible game moves and outcomes.
-Thus, it might be said that while certain objects are not known by an individual (the player), they are known by God.
+Thus, it might be said that while certain objects or results are not known by an individual (the player), they are known by God.
 Whether in God's reality objects are just invisible "code" waiting for some kind of interaction with an observer to manifest, is unknown.

-From Vedanta's perspective, God is like a programmer who wields its maya to create and maintain the Field of Experience (the game).
+From Vedanta's perspective, God is like a programmer who wields its maya to create and maintain the field of experience (the game).

 Modern understanding of neurology and cognitive science confirms that perception is by no means a passive endeavor, but is a continuous bidirectional process in which the reality we experience is, like a dream, constructed out of the raw materials of sensory input, memory, feeling, awareness, prediction, and pattern matching, moment by moment.

 Thus, the entire universe is actually just a construction of thoughts cascading in the mind.
-The mind constructs reality based on individual thoughts entering and leaving awareness one after another, just like an old movie projector projects the frames of a film onto a movie screen one after another at a certain speed, therefore creating the illusion of space and time.
-Because your experience of the material world is similar to my experience, we tend to have similar thoughts (e.g., if looking at a house, we will both have a similar house-thought).
-Given the same data, we only differ in how we interpret those thoughts based on our conditioning (e.g., It's a nice house/ It's an ugly house).
+The mind constructs reality based on individual thoughts entering and leaving awareness one after another (just like an old movie projector), therefore creating the illusion of space and time.
+Because your experience of the material world is similar to my experience, we tend to have similar thoughts (i.e. when looking at a house, we will both have a house-thought).
+Given the same data, we only differ in how we interpret those thoughts based on our preferences and conditioning (i.e. "It's a nice house," or "It's an ugly house").

 To summarize:

-All objects are ultimately thoughts playing on the screen of awareness.
+• All objects are ultimately thoughts playing on the screen of awareness.

-Objects are created out of awareness by a deluding power called maya.
-This occurs much in the same way we create dream objects while in the dream state, the only difference being that our dreams are personal, while reality is universal (God’s dream).
+• Objects are created out of awareness by a deluding power called, maya.
+This occurs much in the same way we create dream objects while in the dream state.
+The only difference, being, that our dreams are personal, while reality is universal (God’s dream).

 1 Gleiser, Marcelo.
 "Can quantum mechanics explain consciousness?"
 Big Think. https://bigthink.com/13-8/quantum-consciousness-2/